Roy MacLeod: Distinctions and awards

-In the 2020 Queen's Birthday Honours, he was awarded the Medal of the Order of Australia for service to education, particularly to history.
-In 2022, in recognition of his life-time contributions to teaching and research, the University of Sussex conferred upon him the honorary degree of Doctor of the university.
+In the 2020 Queen's Birthday Honours, he was awarded the Medal of the Order of Australia for services to education, particularly to history.
+In 2022, in recognition of his life-time contributions to teaching and research, the University of Sussex conferred upon him the honorary degree of Doctor of the University.
+In 2023, he was appointed a Fellow of the International Science Council.

 Select Bibliography

 Some of his books and more than 140 articles include: